Mahadevi, the supreme mother goddess in Hindu religion has many names and forms. She is known as Devi, Sati, Uma, Parvati, and Gauri.

 She manifested herself to Shiva in ten forms: Kali, Bagala, Chhinnamasta, Bhuvaneshvari, Matangini, Shodashi, Dhumavati, Tripura Sundari, Tara, and Bhairavi.

-As per Parashurama Kalpasutra, a tantric ritual text, composed in the 16th century in the Southern part of India, name Bhairavi is derived from the words Bharana (to create), Ramana (to protect), and Vamana (to emit or disgorge).
-The name symbolizes three primary cosmic functions of creation, maintenance, and destruction.
+As per Parashurama Kalpasutra, a tantric ritual text, composed in the 16th century in the Southern part of India, name Bhairavi is derived from the words Bharana (to create), Ramana (to protect), and Vamana (to emit or disgorge) i.e three basic cosmic functions of creation, maintenance, and destruction.

 Partner of a tantric or a woman who has reached highest stages of consciousness is also called Bhairavi.

 It is considered that attaining Bhairava is impossible as he is incomprehensible and invincible.
-One can only attain Bhairavi.
+One can only reach and meet Bhairavi.
 And Bhairavi is nothing but the divine energy of Shiva.
 Bhairavi is the stage when the mind is devoid of ego and is empty.
 Ultimately both Shiva and Devi are one.

 Bhairavi resides in the Muladhara chakra and is the central fire in the Kundalini.

-The Mahanirvana Tantra dedicates a hymn to the same:
+The Mahanirvana Tantra (translated by Arthur Avalon)dedicates a hymn to the devi:

 Alipiśitapurandhrī bhogapūjāparo’ham Bahuvidhakulamārgārambha-saṃ bhāvito’ham Paśujanavimukho’ham Bhairavīm aśrito’ham Gurucaranarato’ham Bhairavo’ham Śivo’ham

-As per the Mahanirvana Tantra describes Bhairavi Chakra as a mode of worship for Kaulas (an ancient tradition in Shakti tradition) The Ananda Bhairavi is at the center of the mediation which is performed by worshippers.
+As per the Mahanirvana Tantra describes Bhairavi Chakra as a mode of worship for Kaulas (an ancient tradition in Shakti tradition).

 Bhairavi Mool Mantra is :